Arafat-Turjoy/QREncoderDecoder/README.md

 1. make sure you have python3 install in your operating system
 2. you have pip install in your system
-3. Then write this command in your terminal: pip install qrcode pip install opencv-python
+3. Then write this command in your terminal: i)pip install qrcode ii)pip install opencv-python